English Language Learners (ELL) Program

 - Korean 통/번역 서비스

-Eligibility for Participation in the English Language Learner Program:1.
+Eligibility for English Language Development Services1.
 Information from the Home Language Survey (HLS) is used to determine if testing is necessary (applying to both foreign-born and U.S.-born).
-HLS in other languages.

-2. English Language Proficiency Assessment for the 21st Century (ELPA21) Screener* will be administered by the ELL staff either before starting school or within 10 days of attendance.
-This online test covers listening, speaking, reading, and writing skills.*ELPA21 Screener will be administered, starting in the 2017-18 school year.
+2. WIDA Screener* will be administered by the ELD staff either before starting school or within 30 days of attendance.
+This assessment covers listening, speaking, reading, and writing domains.*Starting in the 2021-22 school year, WIDA Screener will be administered.3.
+Eligibility for ELD Services - based on WIDA Screener overall level and each domain level

 - Eligible K-5th students attend their neighborhood schools.
 They spend all or most of the day in their classrooms.
 They may receive pull-out or push-in support during the school day as needed.

-- Eligible 6th-12th students take only one period of ELL support class.
+- Eligible 6th-12th students take only one period of ELD support class.
 They spend 5-6 periods in regular classes.

-5. All eligible students will take the English Language Proficiency Assessment for the 21st Century (ELPA21) Summative Test each spring to measure their progress and to determine future eligibility.
+5. All eligible students will take the WIDA ACCESS (Summative Test) each spring to measure their progress and to determine future eligibility.

-- Those students scoring at emerging or progressing status will continue receiving ELL services in the new school year.
+- Those students who do not meet exit criteria will continue receiving ELD services in the new school year.

 3. Students in 6-12 grades have the Pass/No Grade option in more than one class.